 Scindapsus Plant Uses

 Like many tropicals the Scindapsus satin pothos has no season of rest and grows year-round.
 It is always attractive, but do not expect to see any flowers.
 It is a fine plant for a warm living room with indirect light or grown in a hanging basket.

-Satin pothos is a trailing vine used for decorating walls and growing in hanging baskets.
+Satin pothos has a trailing vine growth habit used for decorating walls and growing in hanging baskets.

-If space is tight Scindapsus can also grow up, around and cover a moss totem providing attractive and sturdy support.
+If space is tight Scindapsus can also grow up, around and cover a moss totem providing attractive and sturdy support for the aerial roots to attach.

 These stakes can be found in garden centers and online.
 The Satin pothos will need to help to attach the stems in the totem pole in the beginning.
 But soon the plant will find its own way and cling with no help.